satellitelayer/op-drone/README.md

 # thousand-eyes
-Continuously monitor open positions in the market.
+Thousand Eyes is a project to monitor interesting open positions in the job market.